Darkister/ht-cm-statistics/README.md

 # ht-cm-statistics
-Currently in Alpha-Phase, still contains couple of Bugs and bad user expierience -> Use with caution
+Currently in Alpha, still contains some bugs and poor user experience -> Use with caution

 Working in VS Code for google Scripts https://yagisanatode.com/2019/04/01/working-with-google-apps-script-in-visual-studio-code-using-clasp/